MonikaSuchoszek/beyond-the-known/_posts/en/2024-10-05-Gandia_Cullera.markdown

 One of the highlights of our time at Gandia’s beach was the dedicated kite-flying area.
 Every afternoon around 5 PM, the local kite-club would gather to set up an array of colorful kites right on the beach, almost directly in front of our favorite ice cream spot, Cognigni.
-This group, known as "Cometas Gandia," brings a playful, lively energy to the beach with their kites, many featuring fun characters like Tom and Jerry—an absolute hit with the kids!
+This group, known as "Cometas Gandia," brings a playful, lively energy to the beach with their kites, many featuring fun characters like Tom and Jerry, an absolute hit with the kids!
 You can even follow them on Instagram for updates on their kite displays.

 <div class="row">